JoeManto/OIT-CX/testing/testingplan.md

 #### When to Compliance Test
 - Compliance Testing will be ran at major milestone points in the project
 #### Expected Results
-- The expected results are that our project doesn't receive any warnings from the tools
+- The expected results are that our project doesn'test receive any warnings from the tools
 #### Stories to be Compliance Tested
 - All stories